Criticism is to be expected if you write and self-publish. But how do you learn how to deal with criticism online?

-Just as I have the right to express my opinion in whatever forum I feel inclined, so does everyone else, including the not so nice commenter I mentioned.
+Just as I have the right to express my opinion in whatever forum I feel inclined to, so does everyone else, including the not-so-nice commenter I mentioned.

 But as I have said before in some of my posts about communication on the Internet, never ‘flare.’

 Just accept that criticism and even personal attacks will and do happen if you are a self-published author and are active on the Internet.